hemebond/webremote/README.md

 The whole thing was a learning project, there are still a lot of things to fix and implement.

+Icons were created from the [Faenza icon theme](http://code.google.com/p/faenza-icon-theme/).

 ## Requirements
 * [webpy](http://webpy.org/)
 * [mimeparse](http://code.google.com/p/mimeparse/)